slak44/ckompiler/README.md

 The second phase does the bulk of the work: renaming every use and definition of every variable.
-A lot of state is tracked to enable this process (see the `ReachingDef` and `VariableRenamer` classes in [ControlFlowGraph.kt][cfg]).
+A lot of state is tracked to enable this process (see the `ReachingDefinition` and `VariableRenamer` classes in [ControlFlowGraph.kt][cfg]).
 The "renaming" is done by simply annotating variables with a "version" property.
 "Newer" versions' definitions are strictly dominated by "older" versions' definitions.

 Once this work is completed, the code is now in SSA form.